Superhuman AI Newsletter Review 2026: Honest Verdict

 Conclusion

-Superhuman AI has earned its 1.5 million+ subscribers by doing one thing well: delivering a scannable 3-minute daily AI brief in a fixed, reliable format.
+Superhuman AI has earned its 1.5 million+ subscribers by doing one thing well: delivering a scannable 3-minute daily AI brief in a fixed, reliable format with a strong ~40% open rate.
 If you are a non-technical professional who wants to stay current on AI without reading research papers, it is one of the highest-ROI single subscriptions you can make in 2026.
 Here is our quick recap:

-- Subscribe if: you want a 3-minute daily AI-literacy update and you're not already subscribed to 3+ AI newsletters
+- Subscribe if: you want a 3-minute daily AI-literacy update and you're not already on 3+ AI newsletters

 - Skip if: you need research-paper depth (try TLDR AI) or tool-practitioner coverage (try The Rundown AI premium)